Gravity-sensitive Spectral Indices in Ultracool Dwarfs: Investigating Correlations with Metallicity and Planet

 \section{Conclusions}

-We present a comprehensive analysis of gravity-sensitive spectral indices in 57 ultracool M dwarfs, ranging from M5.5 to L0, including the exoplanet-hosting stars TRAPPIST-1, SPECULOOS-2, SPECULOOS-3, and LHS~3154.
-Our study investigates the relationship between spectral gravity indices and exoplanet presence in late-M dwarfs.
+\R{We present a comprehensive analysis of gravity-sensitive spectral indices in 57 ultracool M dwarfs, spanning spectral types M5.5 to L0 and including four exoplanet-hosting stars: TRAPPIST-1, SPECULOOS-2, SPECULOOS-3, and LHS~3154.
+For the latter three targets, our analysis provides the first gravity classifications.} Our study investigates the relationship between spectral gravity indices and exoplanet presence in late-M dwarfs.
 The main findings are as follows.

 \begin{enumerate} \item We find that exoplanet-hosting M dwarfs, such as SPECULOOS-2, SPECULOOS-3, and LHS~3154, exhibit unusual spectral features similar to those of TRAPPIST-1 and Teegarden's Star.
 These peculiarities suggest an intermediate-gravity classification, which is unexpected for field-age stars.
 This finding raises the possibility that factors beyond stellar age may influence the gravity-sensitive spectral features observed in exoplanet-hosting M dwarfs.